Rail Baltica: Benefits

-All in total, measurable socio-economic benefits are estimated at €16.2 billion.
+According to a study produced by Ernst & Young, the measurable socio-economic benefits are estimated at €16.2 billion.
 The assessed GDP multiplier effect the Rail Baltica Global Project would create is an additional €2 billion.
-It is also claimed there will be "substantial unmeasurable benefits".

 In late April 2022, implementers of the Rail Baltica project presented the progress at the European Parliament where the strategic and geopolitical security importance of the project was stressed repeatedly in reference to the 2022 Russian invasion of Ukraine.

 Criticism

 Criticism started after the feasibility study published by AECOM in 2011, with the government of Lithuania keen to include a link to Vilnius.
 The mayor of Tartu, Estonia's second-largest city, called for the city to be included in the route.

 In 2013, the Estonian Association for the Club of Rome advised the government to abandon the Rail Baltica route.
 Problems in the environmental assessment programme have also been claimed.

 In 2017, two Estonian environmental groups claimed that the lack of public participation on the decision made by Baltic governments and building of a new line, rather than upgrading the existing network, is in conflict with the Aarhus Convention.

 In 2016, 2017, 2018 and 2020 five open letters were composed in Estonia which called on the Estonian government and parliament to stop the project in its planned form.
 The main arguments in these letters were that the new track as a greenfield project will cause too much damage to nature and does not essentially improve travel possibilities.

 On 8 June 2017, Priit Humal, Karli Lambot, Illimar Paul, and Raul Vibo, experts on logistics and engineering, published a critical analysis of the Rail Baltica cost-benefit analysis made by Ernst & Young, claiming that €4.1 billion of the stated socio-economic benefits are faulty and therefore the Rail Baltica project was neither feasible nor eligible for EU financing.
 They asked for comments from RB Rail AS, the Rail Baltica coordinator, who provided answers four months later.
 The authors of the first study claimed that the issues raised in their previous analysis were not adequately addressed in the official replies and that therefore Rail Baltica will be detrimental to society.

 The authors of the critical analysis have been accused of having a conflict of interest, as one of the authors owns a logistics company.
 It has been claimed that Rail Baltica would decrease the volume of business for road transport businesses.
 The author has denied these claims.